Legality Campaign: Confrontation with the 3rd Army

 The Military Brigade would also operate in the interior.
-For example, the Carazinho garrison would attack the Army barracks in Passo Fundo to get armaments, requiring, however, an action to delay the neighboring Army force in Cruz Alta, with civilian participation.
-The Brigade had 13,000 men, and III Army, 40,000.
+For example, the Carazinho garrison would attack the army barracks in Passo Fundo to get armaments, requiring, however, an action to delay the neighboring army force in Cruz Alta, with civilian participation.
+The brigade had 13,000 men, and the 3rd Army, 40,000.

-The Army had in the capital the Guards Company, 6th Army Police Company, a fraction of the 3rd Light Combat Car Battalion, brought from Santa Maria, the 18th Infantry Regiment, the 2nd Mechanized Reconnaissance Regiment, and an engineer battalion.
+The army had in the capital the Guards Company, the 6th Army Police Company, a fraction of the 3rd Light Combat Car Battalion, brought from Santa Maria, the 18th Infantry Regiment, the 2nd Mechanized Reconnaissance Regiment, and an engineer battalion.
 An artillery group and the 19th Infantry Regiment were nearby in São Leopoldo.
 The 18th and 19th Regiments were two battalions.
-In addition, each cavalry division had sent a squadron to Porto Alegre because of the September 7th parade.
-Among them was a squadron of General Oromar Osório, that arrived in the capital in trains and trucks provided by the state government and would be a factor in its favor.
+In addition, each cavalry division had sent a squadron to Porto Alegre because of the 7 September parade.
+Among them was a squadron of general Oromar Osório, that arrived in the capital in trains and trucks provided by the state government and would be a factor in its favor.

-For Murici, with these forces it would be possible to crush the Gaucho government in Porto Alegre, but this would risk a civil war.
-A big problem was the loss of cohesion in the Third Army, which was weakened by Brizola's psychological warfare, with soldiers, sergeants and even the lower ranks (lieutenants) falling under the influence of the Legality Chain.
+For Murici, with these forces it would be possible to crush Rio Grande do Sul's government in Porto Alegre, but this would risk a civil war.
+A big problem was the loss of cohesion in the 3rd Army, which was weakened by Brizola's psychological warfare, with soldiers, sergeants and even the lower ranks (lieutenants) falling under the influence of the Legality Chain.
 Furthermore, to fulfill the order from the Minister of War, Machado Lopes would need to confront, in addition to the Military Brigade and civilian volunteers, the 3rd DI and the 1st DC, which already had legalist commanders, demanding operations against Santa Maria and Santiago.
 Besides these, the 3rd Army had two more cavalry divisions (2nd and 3rd) and an infantry division (6th), and another infantry division (5th) in Paraná.
 The 1st DC was the strongest among the cavalry, although it did not reach the power of the 3rd or 6th DIs.